-Many years later, investigative reporter, Lee Strobel interviewed Charles Templeton.
-It is one of the most powerful interviews I have ever heard.
+Many years later, investigative reporter, Lee Strobel interviewed Templeton.
+It’s one of the most powerful interviews I’ve ever heard.

 Although advanced in years, Templeton maintained his rejection of the Bible.
 But when Strobel asked a question about Jesus Christ, he noted a clear change in Templeton’s body language.
 With softened posture and a “melancholy and reflective tone,” Templeton spoke of Jesus with a deep admiration.